-The first five topics give you background information you need to manage cryptographic keys on ICSF.
+The first six topics give you background information you need to manage cryptographic keys on ICSF.

-- Chapter 1, "Introduction," on page 1 gives a brief introduction to the role of cryptography in data security.
-It describes the cryptographic algorithms that ICSF supports and discusses the importance of key secrecy. - Chapter 2, "Understanding cryptographic keys," on page 11 describes how ICSF protects keys and controls their use.
-It also describes the types of keys and how ICSF protects data and keys within a system and outside a system. - Chapter 3, "Managing cryptographic keys," on page 31 describes how to manage keys with ICSF.
+- Chapter 1, "Introduction," on page 1, gives a brief introduction to the role of cryptography in data security.
+It describes the cryptographic algorithms that ICSF supports and discusses the importance of key secrecy. - Chapter 2, "Understanding cryptographic keys," on page 11, describes how ICSF protects keys and controls their use.
+It also describes the types of keys and how ICSF protects data and keys within a system and outside a system. - Chapter 3, "Managing cryptographic keys," on page 31, describes how to manage keys with ICSF.
 It introduces how to generate or enter, maintain, and distribute keys using ICSF.
-It also describes how to use keys to distribute keys and PINs between systems. - Chapter 4, "Setting up and maintaining cryptographic key data sets," on page 69 introduces the cryptographic key data sets for ICSF.
-It also describes metadata that can be used in managing keys and objects. - Chapter 5, "Controlling who can use cryptographic keys and services," on page 81 describes how you can control access to, and use of, cryptographic keys and services.
+It also describes how to use keys to distribute keys and PINs between systems. - Chapter 4, "Setting up and maintaining cryptographic key data sets," on page 67, introduces the cryptographic key data sets for ICSF.
+It also describes metadata that can be used in managing keys and objects. - Chapter 5, "Controlling who can use cryptographic keys and services," on page 77, describes how you can control access to, and use of, cryptographic keys and services. - Chapter 6, "Monitoring users and jobs that perform cryptographic operations," on page 89, describes how you can use crypto usage tracking on applications and components that invoke ICSF services.